ylorph/talks.visug.2016/slides/content/leasing02Pricing.md

 ...
 When we have caching
 ...

+{subsection}

+A drawing of the actual data providers
+{subsection}

+Version 2

+Caching added
+...
+When we have caching
+...
 We need to invalidate
 ...
-Invalidation is a business problem
+Invalidation is a Business Problem

 {note}
 published balance sheet is valid for a year...